Enabling Screen Sharing

 case TXReplayKitExtReason.disconnected:

-tip = "App was disconnected"
+tip = "app disconnected"

 break